nauman-tintash/ARKitObjectPlacementDemo/README.md

 - Implement the `startNewSession` as private function as implemented in this demo.
 - Implement the functions to implement ARSCNViewDelegate and ARSessionDelegate as implemented in this demo.

-### Create a scene class to control the model
+### Create a scene class to create a scene for our model
 - Implement the ObjectModelScene inherited from SCNScene as implemented in the demo.
 - Modify the `loadModel` function and `setupShader()` functions to implement the respective features for your specific model.

 ### Place the object on a horizontal plane
-- Add the tap and pan gestures to the storyboard.
+- Add the tap, pan and rotate gestures to the storyboard.
-- Implement the `didPan` and `didTap` gestures in the UIViewController and set those as outlets for IBActions for didPan and didTap.
+- Implement the `didPan`, `didTap` and `didRotate` gestures in the UIViewController and set those as outlets for IBActions for didPan, didTap and didRotate.
-- Use the impementation of `didPan` and `didTap` from this demo to control the positioning of the model on horizontal surfaces.
+- Use the impementation of `didPan`, `didTap` and `didRotate` from this demo to control the positioning of the model on horizontal surfaces.

 ### `loadModel` Funtion
-We'll use this function to implement all our code related to loading of our model into the scene.
+We'll use this function to load the model node for our scene.
+Here we check for the extension of the model and decide whether to load a glTF node or OBJ node.

 ### Add the sample assets in the project
-Create an Assets folder and place all the assets you need to load into that folder including the obj file as well as the materials and textures.
+Create an Assets folder in the project and iside this, place all the assets in whatever dirrectory structure suits you.

-The assets should have an .obj, .mtl and any required maps files as well as a modelinfo.json file which should contain the roughness and metalness values.
+For OBJ models, the assets should have an .obj, .mtl and any required maps files as well as a modelinfo.json file which should contain the roughness and metalness values.
+The glTF would require a glTF file and any separate maps being used.

-For example:
+Sample modelinfo.json:
 ```
 {
     "materials": {